top of page

 SEPSIS

-A potentially fatal and dangerous condition in which the body is fighting a severe infection that has spread via the bloodstream.
-Infection of the blood.
-See also MENINGITIS, NECROTIZING ENTEROCOLITIS.
+A potentially fatal and dangerous condition during which the body is fighting a severe infection that has spread to the bloodstream; see also MENINGITIS and NECROTIZING ENTEROCOLITIS.

 SEPTIC WORKUP